-This Method specifies a procedure for test printing of newsprint.
-Test prints prepared in accordance with this Method can be evaluated according to SCAN-P 36.
+This Method specifies a procedure for test printing of papers and boards.
+Test prints prepared in accordance with this method can be evaluated according to SCAN-P 36.

 Warning - Precaution shall be taken when making a comparison between printing results from different laboratories or from different printability testers, see Clause 10 Precision.